 Based on current production, most California agricultural producers can expect little export growth to Latin America, but could experience severe dislocation in the event imports rise from the region.
 Consequently, the state has a clear interest in assuring that Latin American agricultural trade generally, and trade with Mexico in particular, continues in a favorable manner.
 Absent present rules and tariffs, California's agricultural production and exports may be significantly harmed.
-In addition, the state's food processing industry may relocate to Mexico to take advantage of lower labor costs.57 If these developments occur, it is questionable whether all California producers could find adequate substitute crops or markets to replace lost production.
+In addition, the state's food processing industry may relocate to Mexico to take advantage of lower labor costs.57 If these developments occur, it

-THE LEAD (1988); and J. Fallows, Containing Japan, THE ATLANTIC MONTHLY, May 1989, at 40.
+Japan, THE ATLANTIC MONTHLY, May 1989, at 40.